isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-unclog-a-toilet-without-a-plunger/index.md

 layout: post
 ---

 Sometimes toilets will clog ceaselessly.
 Thus, your "bank deposits" will float as the water level rises.
-A [plunger](https://pestpolicy.com/how-to-use-a-plunger/) would be a [viable solution](https://aces.nmsu. edu/pubs/_g/G304/welcome. html) to save the situation.
+A [plunger](https://pestpolicy.com/how-to-use-a-plunger/)would be a [viable solution](https://aces.nmsu.edu/pubs/_g/G304/welcome.html)to save the situation.
 However, thepoop smell and water flushing might discourage you from using yourplunger.
 Also, maybe even the available [plunger is for your kitchen sink](https://pestpolicy.com/how-to-use-a-plunger/).

 Therefore, in this post, you'll learn the DIY tips on unclogging your toilet without a plunger or having to call a plumber.